British Choirs on the Net

 • NChant, Warwickshire Since 2002, this young women's choir with ages ranging from 14 - 40 has explored a contemporary approach to medieval music inspired by the work of contemporary & medieval ensembles such as 'Medieval Babes', Sarband, and Sequentia.
 But it is not just about the music.
 We seek to become an informal & supportive community, exploring our own spiritual journeys through contemporary & ancient songs & rituals, and encouraging an open, questioning and questing approach to spirituality

-• Neath Male Choir (Melincryddan Male Choir) Founded in 1978, and reformed as Neath Male Choir in 2000.
+• Neath Male Choir, South Wales (Melincryddan Male Choir) Founded in 1978, and reformed as Neath Male Choir in 2000.

 • Neath Port Talbot Cancer Challenge Singers, Neath, South Wales This mixed choir was formed in 1999 to act as a spearhead for the Neath Port Talbot Cancer Challenge Charity which itself was formed in 1997 by Joan Lewis MBE.
 Joan, a music teacher in Neath, South Wales, was successfully treated for cancer and formed the charity as a way of saying thank you to hospital staff.
 The charity has raised nearly £500,000 for local hospitals of which the choir has contributed about £40,000.
 When touring out of its home area the choir has also raised a significant amount of money for other charities in the UK and abroad.